Safeguarding and Child Protection: Parents' Guide

 • Follow the county requirements on reporting and tracking pupils going missing from education

-• Ensure that all staff are fully aware of the Code of Conduct (AIMS, GOVERNORS & STAFF, ROUTINES & DUTIES> Code of Conduct), particularly as it relates to their professional position of trust and the propriety of staff/pupil relationships in person and via social media.
+• Ensure that all staff are fully aware of the Code of Conduct ( INTRODUCTION>AIMS, GOVERNORS & STAFF, ROUTINES & DUTIES> Code of Conduct), particularly as it relates to their professional position of trust and the propriety of staff/pupil relationships in person and via social media.
 Care is particularly taken to ensure staff know how they should avoid isolated one-to-one situations which might put them at risk of allegations.

 • Ensure that this policy is reviewed annually by the governing committee, is in line with Oxfordshire County Council’s policy and any deficiencies or weaknesses remedied without delay,